-Thank you for visiting our website and for your interest in our company.
+Thank you for visiting our website and for your interest.
 We see data protection as a customer-oriented quality feature, and the protection of your personal data and the safeguarding of your personality rights are important to us.

 Our website can generally be used without the provision of personal data.
-However, the processing of your personal data may become necessary if you use our company's services through our website.
+However, the processing of your personal data may become necessary if you use our services through the website.

-The data collected automatically when you visit our website or the personal data you input when you use our services will be processed in accordance with the current legal provisions for the protection of personal data.
+The data that is automatically collected when you visit our website, or the personal data you input when you use our services, will be processed in accordance with the current legal provisions for the protection of personal data.

 If the processing of your personal data is necessary and there is no legal basis for such processing, we will always obtain consent for the necessary processing purpose.